What’s On

 Saturday 7 February 2026, 9.30am – 1.00pm

 Ryedale Folk Museum’s orchard has over 40 types of heritage apple, pear, plum, damson and quince trees.
-In this practical pruning workshop you will learn how to prune and maintain apple and pear trees, including:
+In this practical pruning workshop, delivered by Chris Simmonds (Northern Fruit Group), you will learn how to prune and maintain apple and pear trees, including:

 • why we prune fruit trees